mochi-hpc/mochi-doc/docs/source/templates/01_margo.rst

   services interact with providers.
 It will typically provide a client structure that is used to register the set of RPCs that can be invoked, and a **resource handle** structure that references a particular resource located on a particular provider.
-  User applications will typically initialize a singe client object for a service, and from this client object instantiate as many resource handles as needed to interact with available resources.
-Resources are identified by a **resource id**, which are generally either a name, an integer, or a `uuid <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ (this template project uses uuids).
+  User applications will typically initialize a single client object for a service, and from this client object instantiate as many resource handles as needed to interact with available resources/providers.
-- The **admin** library is the library through which a user application can send requests that are meant for the provider itself rather than for a resource.
-  A few most common such requests include the creation and destruction of resources, their migration, etc. It can be useful to think of the admin library as the set of features you would want to provide to the person or application that sets up the service, rather than the person or application that uses its functionalities.
 - The **bedrock module** library enables using your component with Bedrock.
-  It is implemented in *src/bedrock-module.c*.
+  It is implemented in C++ *src/bedrock-module.cpp* and required Thallium.
+  This library wraps a provider into an object inheriting from :code:`bedrock::AbstractComponent`, which Bedrock will use to instantiate providers.
+This library should be linked against the Bedrock Module API library.

 Organization of the template project
 ------------------------------------

 The template project illustrates how a Margo-based microservice could be architected.
-It can be compiled as-is, and provides a couple of functionalities that make the provider print a "Hello World" message on its standard output, or compute the sum of two integers.
+It can be compiled as-is, and provides a couple of functionalities that make the provider compute the sum of integers in various ways to demonstrate Margo's functionalities.

 This template project uses *alpha* as the name of your microservice.
 Functions, types, files, and libraries therefore use the *alpha* prefix.